-Dr. Hoppe and Dr. Cruz believe that porcelain crowns (i.e. caps) are a better alternative to metal crowns.
+Dr. Cruz believes that porcelain crowns (i.e. caps) are a better alternative to metal crowns.
 Porcelain crowns ensure the highest level of beauty as well as ensuring there will be no more 'gray halos' near the gum line.
 Best of all, porcelain crowns may be bonded directly to the tooth which means, a better seal, treatment is less invasive, requires less drilling and the teeth are less sensitive.

 Porcelain crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting beautiful smile.